shu-htk/tip-dev/doc/ref/ls.md

 ## argument list of variable names

-> argument list of variable names is separated by conmma with no spaces.
+> argument list of variable names is separated by comma with no spaces.

 ## wild-card matching to the variable name